-Social Security Bulletin, Vol. 75 No. 2
+Social Security Bulletin, Vol. 75 No. 3

 In 2011, the Census Bureau released its first report on the Supplemental Poverty Measure (SPM).
 The SPM addresses many criticisms of the official poverty measure, and its intent is to provide an improved statistical picture of poverty.
 This article examines the extent of poverty identified by the two measures.
-The authors present a detailed examination of poverty among nonaged adults (those aged 18–64).
-For a more comprehensive view of poverty and comparison purposes, some findings are presented for younger and older segments of the population.
+The authors present a detailed examination of poverty among children (aged 0–17).
+For a more comprehensive view of poverty and comparison purposes, some findings are presented for two older segments of the U.S. population.

 A significant share of individuals who are first awarded Social Security benefits because of a disability is aged younger than 40.
 Using administrative data on young adults aged 18–39 who were first awarded benefits from 1996 through 2007, the authors produce descriptive statistics on beneficiary characteristics at award, prior Supplemental Security Income program participation status, and 5-year employment outcomes.
 The authors track cross-cohort changes over the study period and examine potential contributing factors.